cmdcolin/SnpEff/src/docs/snpeff/commands.md

-canonicalTranscriptLength | CDS length of canonical transcript transcriptId              | Transcript ID, if marker is within a transcript cdsLength                 | CDS length of the transcript numerOfExons              | Number of exons in this transcript exonRank                  | Exon rank, if marker is an exon exonSpliceType            | Exon splice type, if marker is an exon
+canonicalTranscriptLength | CDS length of canonical transcript transcriptId              | Transcript ID, if marker is within a transcript cdsLength                 | CDS length of the transcript numberOfExons              | Number of exons in this transcript exonRank                  | Exon rank, if marker is an exon exonSpliceType            | Exon splice type, if marker is an exon